 - Dristhi means gaze point.
 Along with each asana you will be taught where to look.
 Maintaining a steady gaze through your practice, rather than looking around the room or watching other practitioners can be difficult for some students.
 The more concentration you can being to the drishti, along with the deep and steady breathing, the more quickly you will feel the positive effects of Ashtanga Yoga within your body and mind.
 Dristhi keeps the mind focused on one point.
 By getting on your mat each morning you will re-discover the ability to stay focused and clear-headed throughout your day.

-How often should you practice Ashtanga yoga?
+How often should you practice Ashtanga yoga

 Ashtanga Yoga works best as a 5-6 day a week practice, taking one rest day (ideally on the same day) each week.
-We also rest on moondays (see upcoming dates here) and for women can rest during the first three days of menstruation (‘ladies holiday’).
+We also rest on moondays (see upcoming dates here) and women are encouraged to rest during the first three days of menstruation (‘ladies holiday’).
 This commitment can seem daunting – often beginners to Ashtanga view yoga as a once-a-week ‘exercise’ class – but we encourage you to come with an open mind and commit for just one month in order to really let the practice do it’s work.
 Practising once or twice a week does have benefits, but to some extent it will always feel like an uphill battle.
 It is in your best interests to attend regularly!

 As a new student you have two options:

 - You can join us for regular morning practice on the beginners monthly unlimited pass.
 This is undoubtedly the best way to learn Ashtanga Yoga.
 Within this month we would like to see you a minimum of two or three times each week in order for the practice to work the best it can for you and for us to be able to teach you to the best of our ability.
 The price for the month is just £8o which at four or five times per week attendance is an extremely competitive cost-per-class.

 This yoga practice works on all levels of the body and mind.
 As you learn yoga we need to be able to see you regularly and check how well it is integrating.
 Once you make the commitment to a regular practice the benefits that begin to reflect in your daily life will speak for themselves.
 You can read some ‘student stories’ here to find out how ordinary people make this practice work in their lives and the benefits it brings.

 If you wish to begin studying Ashtanga Yoga with us please email firstname.lastname@example.org to organise a suitable date and time to begin.